taizan-hokuto/pytblocklib/README.md

-# pytblocker
+# pytblocklib
 ## Overview
 ( **This project is under development.** )<br>
-Pytblocker is an engine for blocking spam bots on YouTube.
+pytblocklib is an engine for blocking spam bots on YouTube.

 ## Description
-Pytblockers's goal is to provide easy blocking and unblocking operation on YT.<br>
+pytblocklibs's goal is to provide easy blocking and unblocking operation on YT.<br>
 You can concentrate on thinking block algorithms.<br>
 Function around livechat is based on my [pytchat](https://github.com/taizan-hokuto/pytchat) script.
 <br>